-Coprophagia – when dogs eat their own stool.
+Why does my dog eat its poop?
+The condition is called coprophagia – when dogs eat their own stool.
 It’s disgusting, and most of us have seen it happen.
-Some are even unlucky enough to have a pup that’s constantly looking to snack on its own poopie bon-bons.
+Some are even unlucky enough to have a pup that’s constantly looking to snack on its own poop.
 But why?
-What on earth would make any animal eat its own feces?
+What on earth would make any animal eat its own poop?

 There are a few theories that involve the behavioral standpoint of stool eating in puppies and dogs.
-Many believe that dogs are curious by nature, and therefore may start to play or eat with their stool as an investigative or scavenging behavior.
+Many believe that we can blame dogs’ curious nature.
+They may start to play or eat with their stool as an investigative or scavenging behavior.
 Others feel that since the mother cleans after her puppies in the den, they learn the behavior from her.
 Either way, it is a behavior that can easily be reinforced without proper guidance.
-Stool eating generally creates a great reaction from the pet owner, which may actually encourage your dog to continue the behavior for the excited attention.
+Poop eating generally gets a reaction from the pet owner, which may encourage your dog to continue for excited attention.
 However, with simple supervision and guidance early into the behavior, it can be prevented from becoming a long-term habit.

 There is sometimes a medical component to dogs wanting to eat their poop.
 Any medical condition that could cause gastrointestinal upset or poor absorption of nutrients could make the poop seem more enticing.
 These conditions include digestive enzyme deficiencies and intestinal parasites.
 But can also be caused by underfeeding, and/or a poorly digested diet.
 Malnutrition or vitamin and mineral deficiencies cause increased hunger and attraction to poop because it contains some undigested food.